jerickjoe111/launch-school/JS210/course_topics.md

 In non-strict mode, if JavaScript finds assignments of previously undeclared variables it converts them into global variables automatically.
 In strict mode, it throws an exception.

-JavaScript class and function definitions are blocks, and so are the bodies of conditionals, loops, etc. Roughly speaking, if a variable was declared within a set of curly braces, then those curly braces delimit the region of code in which the variable or constant is defined.
+JavaScript class and function definitions are blocks, and so are the bodies of conditionals, loops, etc. In a broad sense, if a variable was declared within a set of curly braces, then those curly braces delimit the region of code in which the variable or constant is defined.
 We cannot refer to that variable or constant before its declaration (however, their declaration are _hoisted_) For variables that are part of `for`, `for...of` and `for...in` loop, their scope is the loop body.
+Note that a function body is not the same entity (not the same type of scope) as a block; an object literal, also between curly braces, does not define a block.

 In Node and client-side JS modules, the scope of a global variable is the file that it is defined in.
 In traditional client-side JS, the scope of a global variable is the HTML document in which it is defined.
 That is: if one `<script>` declares a global variable or constant, that variable is defined in all the `<script>` elements in that document (that execute, after the `let` or `const` statement executes).